stitakis/ArchElekt/Slides/FinishLine.md

 Simple and pragmatic

 Transcription:
-Our solution simply fills a couple of smaller and bigger gaps in the existing system.
+Our solution simply fills a couple of gaps in the existing system.

 ---

 Priority to fixing current situation

 Transcription:
 Yes, we have a system.
 So let's take reasonable steps and fix the critical pieces first.
-Be effictive rather than redoing the whole system.
+Be effective rather than redoing the whole system.
 Let's save that money.

 ---

 Flexibility for future improvement

 Transcription:
-We'll get more flexibility which is key for any future improvment.
+We'll get more flexibility which is key for any future improvement.

 ---

 More secure

 Transcription:
-...and we added security whenever we saw a chance.
-Yeay!
+...and we improved security whenever we saw a chance!

 ---